Kanguros/pins/README.md

 ### Shadowing

-Identifies firewall rules that will never be triggered because they're completely hidden behind earlier rules in the processing order.
+Identifies policies that will never be triggered because they're completely hidden behind earlier rules in the processing order.

-#### How it works

-Policy Inspector analyzes your rules in their processing order and flags any rule that would be completely overshadowed by an earlier rule.
 It checks if all these elements are covered by a preceding rule:

-- Same action (allow/deny/monitor)
+- Same action (allow/deny)
 - Same or broader source and destination zones
 - Same or broader source and destination addresses
 - Same or broader applications
 - Same or broader services (ports)

-When **all these conditions match**, the later rule is **flagged as shadowed**.
+When **all conditions match**, the later rule is **flagged as shadowed**.

 ### Shadowing by Value

-Takes shadowing detection to the next level by analyzing the actual IP addresses behind your named objects and groups.

-Standard shadowing checks might miss partial overlaps when using address objects and groups.
-This scenario identifies shadowing at the precise IP subnet level.
+Advanced version of [Shadowing](#shadowing).
+It analyze the actual IP addresses behind Address Objects and Address Groups.
+This scenario identifies shadowing at the precise IP subnet level by resolving Address's name to actual IP address.

-#### How it works

-Instead of just comparing object names, this scenario resolves all address objects and groups to their actual IP addresses.
-It then performs subnet analysis to determine if the IP ranges in a rule are completely contained within IP ranges of earlier rules, revealing shadowing that might be hidden when only comparing object names.

-#### Additional requirements
+#### Requirements

 This scenario needs three input files: